cult-of-coders/grapher/docs/denormalization.md

 }
 ```

-Because if you put `$filters: {}` inside the body of the cache, it will regard it as a foreign field, and it will fetch the linked Collection for it.
+Because if you put `$filters: {}` inside the body of the cache, it will regard it as a foreign field, and it will
+fetch the linked Collection for it, falling back to the original behavior.

 A current limitation for denormalized meta links, is that we will no longer be able to store the `$metadata` inside the nested object, because that
 would require additional fetching of the link storage if we are querying the graph from the inversed side.

-## [Conclusion]
+## Conclusion

 Using denormalization can enable you to do wonderful things inside NoSQL, but also be careful because they come with a cost,
 that may not be very noticeable in the beginning.
 But can also dramatically improve performance at the same time.